Industrial And Logistics

 Owners usually get the best value from pre-engineered metal building construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-PEMB Fit Analysis And Vendor Coordination is treated as a decision gate, not a box-checking exercise.
+Georgetown PEMB Fit Analysis, Vendor Coordination, And Building Program Review is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Foundation Release And Tolerance Verification is treated as a decision gate, not a box-checking exercise.
+Foundation Release, Anchor-bolt Tolerance Verification, And Utility Interface is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Frame, Cladding, And Accessory Erection is treated as a decision gate, not a box-checking exercise.
+PEMB Frame, Cladding, And Accessory Erection On The Georgetown Site is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Interior Support-space Work And Shell Turnover is treated as a decision gate, not a box-checking exercise.
+Interior Support-space Work, Utility Connections, And Georgetown Building Inspections Turnover is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.